Klosmi/html-basics/JS-basic.md

   2. a number of milliseconds to delay the execution of the function

   eg.:
   *setTimeout: after 3 seconds, it executes the function.
 We have to pass in a callback:*
   *Otherwise, if we just passed in `console.log`, that is going to execute it immediately.*
-  *So th goal is to make the browser wait 3 seconds.*
+  *So the goal is to make the browser wait 3 seconds.*

-right away.*
   ```
   setTimeout(() => {
     console.log("Hello!")       // 1st argument